-- Francis Scott Key wrote America's National Anthem while watching the bombardment of Fort McHenry during the War of 1812.
+- Francis Scott Key wrote the National Anthem while watching the bombardment of Fort McHenry during the War of 1812.

 - During the 1800s, Baltimore served as the second greatest port of entry for United States immigrants.

-- The Great Baltimore Fire of 1904 burned for 30 hours, destroying 1,5000 buildings and leveling entire neighborhoods.
-A large part of the reason the fire blazed out of control was due to a problem with mismatched hose couplings.
+- The Great Baltimore Fire of 1904 burned for 30 hours, destroying 1,500 buildings and leveling entire neighborhoods.
+One of the reasons that the fire blazed out of control was because of a problem with mismatched hose couplings.
 After the fire, firefighting equipment was standardized across the United States.

 - The USCGC Taney, the last ship to survive Pearl Harbor afloat, is docked in Baltimore's Inner Harbor and is available for tours.

-- Michael Phelps, the most decorated Olympian of all time with 22 medals, was born in Baltimore.
+- Michael Phelps, the most decorated Olympian of all time (he holds 22 medals), was born in Baltimore.

-- Baseball players Babe Ruth, Cal Ripken, Jr., Billy Ripken, Lefty Grove, Frank (Home Run) Baker, and Harold Baines were born in Baltimore.
+- Famous major league baseball players Babe Ruth, Cal Ripken, Jr., Billy Ripken, Lefty Grove, Frank "Home Run" Baker, and Harold Baines were all born in Baltimore.

 - Sideshow performer Johnny Eck, known as the amazing "Half Boy," is a Baltimore native.
-Catch a display about him at Ripley's Believe it or Not!
+You can catch a display about him at Ripley's Believe it or Not!

 - David T. Abercrombie, the founder of the Abercrombie & Fitch brand, was born in Baltimore in June 1867.

-- Edgar Allan Poe mysteriously passed away in Baltimore and is buried at Westminster Hall and Burial Grounds.
+- Edgar Allan Poe's mysterious death occurred in Baltimore, and he was laid to rest at Westminster Hall and Burial Grounds.

 - Thurgood Marshall, the first African-American Supreme Court Justice, was born in Baltimore in 1908.

-- Reginald F. Lewis, the first black owner of a billion dollar company, was born in Baltimore.
-The Reginald F. Lewis Museum of Maryland African American History is named in his honor.
+- Reginald F. Lewis, the first African-American to own a billion-dollar company, was born in Baltimore, and the Reginald F. Lewis Museum is named in his honor.

-- Billie Holiday, the jazz singer, was born in Baltimore.
-A monument in her honor stands on the corner of Lafayette and...
-Pennsylvania Avenues.
+- Billie Holiday, the late world-famous jazz singer, was born in Baltimore.
+A monument in her honor stands on the corner of Lafayette and Pennsylvania Avenues.